JWST Spectroscopy of a Blue Binary Cold Classical Kuiper Belt Object: Discussion

-To investigate the relationship between 2016~BP81 and other~\water-rich KBOs in a more quantitative manner, we carried out a systematic band shape analysis across the \water-rich compositional class.
-Here, we included some additional \water-rich objects from other observing programs: (1) seven Neptune Trojans from Program \#2550 (PI: L. Markwardt; \citealt{markwardt2023}), and (2) three extreme transneptunian objects (ETNOs) from Program \#4665 (PI: B. Holler).
+To investigate the relationship between 2016~BP81 and other \water-type KBOs in a more quantitative manner, we carried out a systematic band shape analysis across the \water-type subpopulation.
+Here, we included some additional \water-type objects from other observing programs: (1) seven Neptune Trojans from Program \#2550 (PI: L. Markwardt; \citealt{markwardt2023}), and (2) three extreme trans-Neptunian objects (ETNOs) from Program \#4665 (PI: B. Holler).
 All of these datasets were passed through an analogous data reduction and spectral extraction workflow.
-We measured the band depths of the 2- and 3-\um~\water-ice absorptions, as well as the primary \cotwo~band at 4.27~\um, following the methodology described in Section~\ref{subsec:depths}.
+We measured the band depths of the 2 and 3~\um~\water-ice absorptions, as well as the primary \cotwo\ band at 4.27~\um, following the methodology described in Section~\ref{subsec:depths}.

-A grid plot of the two-parameter distributions is shown in Figure~\ref{fig:grid}.
+The grid of two-parameter distribution plots is shown in Figure~\ref{fig:grid}.
 Different symbols denote the respective dynamical subpopulations that the targets belong to, with the dynamical classifications taken from the recent work by \citet{volk2024}.
-Note that in some cases, the classifications here differ from those provided in \citet{pinillaalonso2025}.

-The relationship between the 2- and 3-\um~band depths is an important probe for studying variations in the relative abundance and physical properties of \water~ice across a sample of compositionally similar surfaces.
-Previous laboratory work \citep[e.g.,][]{mastrapa2013} and surface modeling of \water-ice-rich solar system minor bodies \citep[e.g.,][]{protopapa2014,raponi2016} have demonstrated that the two band depths vary in tandem when the overall \water~abundance changes; meanwhile, alterations to the size of \water-ice grains manifest as changes to the relative depths between the two bands, with a higher 3- vs. 2-\um~depth ratio indicative of smaller grain sizes.
-Looking at the top panel in Figure~\ref{fig:grid}, we find that most of the \water-rich KBOs trace out a positive correlation line, suggesting a range of relative \water-ice abundances but otherwise similar particle size distributions.

-However, 2016~BP81 is visibly offset from this covariance trend and is situated within a tight cluster alongside the Neptune Trojan 2011~SO277 and the ETNO 2016~QV89 at higher 3- vs. 2-\um~depth ratios, implying smaller \water-ice grain sizes.
+The relationship between the 2 and 3~\um~band depths is an important probe for studying variations in the relative abundance and physical properties of \water~ice across a sample of compositionally similar surfaces.
+Looking at the top panel in Figure~\ref{fig:grid}, we find that the 2 and 3~\um~\water-ice band depths for most of the \water-type KBOs trace out a positive correlation line.
+However, 2016~BP81 is visibly offset from this trend and is situated within a tight cluster alongside the Neptune Trojan 2011~SO277 and the ETNO 2016~QV89 at higher 3 vs. 2~\um~depth ratios.
 The spectra of these three objects are plotted together in Figure~\ref{fig:indiv}, from which the similarity in \water-ice band shapes is evident.
 The positions of the three objects in the band-depth grid plot are linked by dashed black lines to facilitate interpretation.